-Students to supply their chosen musical instrument to base their units of competency on.
+- Students to supply their chosen musical instrument to base their units of competency on. - to pay for private music lessons depending on musical level of competency

-• CUA20620
+CUA20620

 This course is a 2 year course and will be completed over Year 11 and Year 12.